senzing-garage/mapper-openc/README.md

 python3 openc-load-childb.py -i ./input -c ./input/child.db
 ```

-- The -i should be the directory is where you downloaded the Open Corporates data files.
+- The -i should be the directory where you downloaded the Open Corporates data files.
 - The -c should be where you want the sqlite child database to be written.
 Ideally, you would place it on the same directory.